CRPropa/CRPropa3/README.md

 This is the current version of CRPropa.
 It features a very flexible simulation setup, support for specialized extragalactic magnetic fields, galactic propagation and galactic lensing, python steering and shared-memory parallelization.

-## Testing
+### Try it out
 You can try out CRPropa online at [vispa.physik.rwth-aachen.de](https://vispa.physik.rwth-aachen.de/).
 Use the guest login and go to the CRPropa example via "VISPA Cluster" --> "Open Examples".

-## Installation and Manual
+### Installation and getting started
 Installation instructions and documentation are found on the [wiki page](https://github.com/CRPropa/CRPropa3/wiki).
+To get started we suggest to look at the [tutorials and examples](https://github.com/CRPropa/CRPropa3-notebooks#crpropa-3-notebooks).

-## Support
+### Support
-If you have general questions or encounter any problems during installation or when running CRPropa, please use the [ticket system](https://github.com/CRPropa/CRPropa3/issues).
+Please use the [ticket system](https://github.com/CRPropa/CRPropa3/issues) for support and in case of general questions.

+### Publications
+The CRPropa 3 release is described in JCAP 1605 (2016) no.05, 038; [arXiv:1603.07142](https://arxiv.org/abs/1603.07142).